piotrekobi/codebase-consolidator/README.md

     python codebase_consolidator.py
     ```

-The script will generate a `.codebase_content` file containing your project tree and the contents of specified files.
+The script will generate a `.codebase_content.txt` file containing your project tree and the contents of specified files.

 ## Alias Setup (PowerShell)